metabase/metabase/docs/questions/query-builder/expressions/datetimeadd.md

 `amount`:

-- A whole number or a decimal number.
+- An integer.
+That is, whole numbers only; no fractional numbers.
 - May be a negative number: `datetimeAdd("2021-03-25", -1, "month")` will return `2021-04-25`.

 ## Calculating an end date